szabgab/python.code-maven.com/books/python-programming/src/functions/fixed-and-variable-length-argument-list.md

-# Fixed parmeters before the others
+# Fixed parameters before the others